Luke Keary: 2014

 In February, Keary was selected for the Rabbitohs inaugural 2014 Auckland Nines squad.
 Keary was preparing his breakout year but it was ruined early due to a torn pectoral muscle injury in the Nines.
-Keary made his return to the Rabbitohs team in Round 17 against the Titans, scoring a try in the Rabbitohs 14-10 shock loss.
-On 5 October, in the 2014 NRL Grand Final against the Canterbury-Bankstown Bulldogs, Keary played at five-eighth in the 30-6 victory.
+Keary made his return to the South Sydney team in Round 17 against the Gold Coast Titans, scoring a try in the clubs 14-10 shock loss.
+On 5 October, in the 2014 NRL Grand Final against Canterbury, Keary played at five-eighth in the 30–6 victory.
 Keary finished the season with 3 tries from 12 matches.

 2015

-On 27 January, Keary re-signed with the Rabbitohs on a 1-year contract.
-On 23 February, he played for the Rabbitohs in the 2015 World Club Challenge match against 2014 Super League Grand Final premiers St. Helens, playing at five-eighth and scoring a try in the Rabbitohs' 39-0 win at Langtree Park.
+On 27 January, Keary re-signed with the South Sydney club on a one-year contract.
+On 23 February, he played for the Rabbitohs in the 2015 World Club Challenge match against 2014 Super League Grand Final premiers St. Helens, playing at five-eighth and scoring a try in the Rabbitohs' 39–0 win at Langtree Park.
 In April, he was selected for the New South Wales City team for the annual City vs Country Origin match, but withdrew due to a foot injury.
-He finished off the 2015 season having played in 24 matches and scoring 4 tries for the Rabbitohs.
+He finished off the 2015 season having played in 24 matches and scoring 4 tries for South Sydney.

 2016

-In January, Keary was involved in a confrontation with actor and Rabbitohs club co-owner Russell Crowe in a pre-season bonding session at Crowe’s farm in Nana Glen, New South Wales.
+In January, Keary was involved in a confrontation with actor and Rabbitohs club co-owner Russell Crowe in a pre-season bonding session at Crowe's farm in Nana Glen, New South Wales.
 It was revealed that Keary was furious after Crowe berated him, Cameron McInnes and some of the younger players.
-When Keary defended them, Crowe told him that he was not worth the money of his contract, sending Keary into a rage, first at Crowe and then at senior Rabbitohs player Sam Burgess for not sticking up for the younger players.
+When Keary defended them, Crowe told him that he was not worth the money of his contract, sending Keary into a rage, first at Crowe and then at senior Souths player Sam Burgess for not sticking up for the younger players.
 Keary was ordered by Crowe to leave the property, which he did, catching a taxi at about 3:00am.

-At the start of the year, Keary, who was off contract at season’s end, was linked to sign with the Sydney Roosters, the St George Illawarra Dragons who offered him a contract worth $1.2 million over 3-years, or even a shift to Rugby Union for 2017.
+At the start of the year, Keary, who was off contract at season's end, was linked to sign with the Sydney Roosters, the St. George Illawarra Dragons who offered him a contract worth $1.2 million over three-years, or even a shift to Rugby Union for 2017.
 On 21 June, Keary announced that he signed a 2-year contract with the Roosters starting in 2017.
-In Round 21 against the Canberra Raiders, Keary would play his last match for the Rabbitohs after he suffered a season ending hamstring injury in the woeful 54-4 loss at ANZ Stadium.
-Keary finished his last season with the Rabbitohs with him playing in 17 matches and scoring 3 tries in the 2016 NRL season.
+In Round 21 against the Canberra Raiders, Keary would play his last match for the South Sydney Rabbitohs after he suffered a season ending hamstring injury in the woeful 54–4 loss at ANZ Stadium.
+Keary finished his last season with the South Sydney club playing in 17 matches and scoring three tries in the 2016 NRL season.